iilegacyyii/iilegacyyii.github.io/_posts/2021-08-03-introduction-to-windows-process-injection.markdown

 In addition to this, all processes also have an integrity level that restricts access to them.
 This works by blocking access from one process to another that has a higher integrity level, however accessing a process with a lower or equal integrity level is generally possible.

-A great example of this is when trying to inject into a process such as `notepad.exe`.
+A great example of this is when trying to inject into a process such as notepad.exe.
 If you were to run notepad as a normal user you would see that the process runs at a medium integrity level (normal for most processes), and thus you should be able to inject into it.
-However, if you were to run `notepad.exe` as an administrator, it would run as a high integrity level process and thus unless you have attained administrator / system privileges prior to injection, it will not be possible.
+However, if you were to run notepad.exe as an administrator, it would run as a high integrity level process and thus unless you have attained administrator / system privileges prior to injection, it will not be possible.

 #### Selecting a Target

+An easy target to prove a concept is usually notepad.exe or calc.exe, so that is what the code examples in this blog post will focus on.
+However on a real engagement I would recommend looking for applications that the user commonly uses (such as microsoft teams etc.) that are not stored in `C:\Windows\system32` and are usually seen making network traffic, this way they will seem less suspicious when they start generating network traffic.

+## Writing a Process Injection POC